+After sample collection:

-After collection, place samples with temperature storage requirements in coolers.
-Ensure that all samples required to be kept cool are surrounded and in contact with enough ice to cool to approximately 6°C or less.
-It is important that containers are in an ice bath; i.e. in contact with water that is in contact with ice, especially in warm weather, to ensure adequate cooling.
-Make sure that all glass sampling containers are placed in bubble-wrap sleeves to protect from breaking.
-Bubble-wrap may insulate samples and prevent adequate cooling.
-It may be necessary to place additional ice in coolers.
-Check to see that samples are adequately labeled and that container lids are secure.
-Handling procedures and holding times are summarized below (Table 2).
+- Check to see that samples are labeled, and lids are tightly fastened. - Place samples with temperature storage requirements on ice in a coolers. - Ensure that all samples required to be kept cool are surrounded by adequate ice, to appropriate temperature.
+See Table 2 for more details. - Ensure all glass sampling containers are placed in bubble-wrap sleeves to protect from breaking. - It may be necessary to place additional ice in coolers to accommodate for transit time/sample run. - Always ensure cooler lids are properly closed. - Handling procedures and holding times are summarized below (Table 2).